 The on-road motor vehicles inventory category consists of trucks, automobiles, buses, and motorcycles.
 EMFAC (Emissions FACtor), the California model for on-road motor vehicle emissions, has undergone significant revisions and updates.
-On-road motor vehicle emission estimates for the Second MP used EMFAC2017, which was approved by United States Environmental Protection Agency (EPA) on August 15, 2019 (84 FR 41717).15
+On-road motor vehicle emission estimates for the Second MP used the most recent approved update, EMFAC2017, which was approved by United States Environmental Protection Agency (EPA) on August 15, 2019 (84 FR 41717).15